Stuart6557/cse15l-lab-reports/Lab 1/LABREPORT1.md

 **Step 2:** Remotely Connecting

-This section is a walk-through of using VSCode/terminal to connect to a remote computer in the CSE basement over the Internet
+This section is a walk-through of using VSCode/terminal to connect to a remote computer in the CSE basement over the Internet.

 For Windows users only: install `git` for Windows [here](https://gitforwindows.org/) then follow [this tutorial](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to use Bash on Windows